Instructions: This web page calculates a receiver operating characteristic (ROC)

 to use Format...Picture (or the cropping tool from the Picture toolbar) to crop and

 Program translation details: This page contains

 JROCFIT and JLABROC4, programs for fitting receiver operating characteristic (ROC) curves using the

 of the Fortran source code for ROCFIT and LABROC4, programs developed and maintained by

-Dr. Charles Metz and colleagues at the University of Chicago.
+the late Dr. Charles Metz and his colleagues at the University of Chicago.
 During translation, data input

 routines were added to JROCFIT and JLABROC4 in order to